-Sarah-Jane Mee is a popular Sky News and Sky Sports Presenter.
+Sarah-Jane Mee is a television and radio presenter.

 As a sports fan, Sarah-Jane started out as a runner at Sky Sports News but moved to ITV to become a regional sports reporter for ITV Central in the Midlands in 2002.

 As well as presenting the 6pm news programme Central Tonight, she went on to anchor regional sports shows for the channel, such as Central Soccer Night and Hancock’s Half Time alongside comedian Nick Hancock.

 Sarah-Jane joined ITV Sport’s presenting team for the Boat Race in 2004, its first year on the channel.

 In 2006, Sarah-Jane began her radio career co-hosting the Heart Breakfast Show, the Midlands biggest breakfast show before announcing in 2008 that she would be returning to Sky Sports.

 In the same year, Sarah-Jane hosted the motoring programme Pulling Power for ITV1.

 From 2002 – 2009 Sarah-Jane Mee hosted Sky Sports Premier League highlights show Football First and also presented Sky’s Champion’s League coverage on Wednesday evenings alongside Richard Keys.

 Sarah-Jane hosted Sky Sports’ Saturday morning magazine show Cricket AM during the summer months from 2009 to 2013.
 Later that year Sarah-Jane combined both her enthusiasm for sport and current affairs in the weekly programme What’s the Story? on Sky Sports, a show that saw sports personalities from different disciplines discuss and debate the week’s big sporting stories.